isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <img style="width:60%" height="auto" width="100%" src="/images/tn1bmp2.jpg">
 </div>
 <p>
-<br>River Valley High School (RVHS) was the first Chinese secondary school
+<br>River Valley High School (RV) was the first Chinese secondary school set
-set up by the government.
+up by the government.
 Initially known as the Singapore Government Chinese Middle School when it occupied the premises of Seng Poh Primary School, it was renamed Queenstown Government Chinese Middle School when it moved to Strathmore Avenue.